 Dr. Rick Diamond grew up all over Texas.
 After receiving Bachelor’s and Master’s degrees in English from Baylor University, he was an Instructor of English at two colleges in East Texas for ten years, which included teaching writing and literature to high school students, to inmates in maximum-security prisons, and to thousands of college students.
 He won numerous teaching awards, as well as co-authoring a college textbook, The Creative Writing Guide.
-He and his family loved living in Tyler, the Rose Capital of the World, nestled behind the beautiful Pine Curtain of East Texas.
+He and his family loved living in Tyler, the Rose Capital of the World, nestled behind the resplendent Pine Curtain of East Texas.

 In August 2001, Rick joined the staff of Riverbend Church in Austin, Texas, as Pastor of Discipleship.
 During his three years there, he and his family met many beautiful people, learned a lot, and fell in love with Austin, an city full of spiritual seekers and strange, beautiful things.